-Before using images in any way — on your website or elsewhere — make sure it’s legal to use and is prepared properly.
+Before using an image in any way — on your website or elsewhere — make sure it’s legal to use and is prepared properly.

 Is your image legal to use?